hallowauth/hallow/README.md

   relatively few moving pieces, and comes with a terraform module.
 - Leverages an existing authentication system.
 That's why we use AWS IAM for authentication, making it trivial to require MFA for SSH.
-- Non-extractible private key.
+- Non-extractable private key.
 That's why we the CA private key lives in KMS.
 - Simple to understand.
 Security tools should make things easier, not more complicated.
 Hallow itself is under 500 lines of code.